Syslogine/docsy/userguide/content/en/docs/project/jetson-nano/_index.md

 Congratulations!
 You've successfully installed OpenCV on your Jetson Nano.

-## Install Python 3 on Jetson Nano From Source
+## Install Python 3.12 on Jetson Nano From Source

+Python 3.12 brings new features, improvements, and optimizations to the language, making it desirable for developers who want to leverage the latest capabilities.

-To install Python 3 on your Jetson Nano from source, follow these steps:
+To install Python 3.12 on your Jetson Nano from source, follow these steps:

 1. Update your system's package list: